Mostafa-Samir/DNC-tensorflow/README.md

 ## Local Environment Specification

-All experiments and tests ran on a machine with:
+Copy experiments and tests ran on a machine with:
 - An Intel Core i5 2410M CPU @ 2.30GHz (2 physical cores, with hyper-threading enabled)
-- 4GB SO-DIMM DDR3 @ 1333MHz
+- 4GB SO-DIMM DDR3 RAM @ 1333MHz
 - No GPU.
 - Ubuntu 14.04 LTS
 - TensorFlow r0.11
 - Python 2.7

+bAbI experiment and tests ran on an AWS P2 instance on 1 Tesla K80 GPU.

 ## Experiments